shrganguly/TeamsSpeakEasy/INSTALLATION_GUIDE.md

-# 🎤 Voice Message Pro - Installation Guide
+# 🎤 Speak Easy - Installation Guide

 ## 📱 **For Teammates: Simple Installation**

 ### **What is this?**
-A Teams message extension that lets you:
+Speak Easy is a Teams message extension that lets you:
 - 🎙️ Record voice messages in any chat
 - 🤖 Get AI-powered professional summaries
 - ✨ Insert polished messages instantly